Advertise your job

 Contact the Employer Team if you have an enquiry about placements for specific degree disciplines, or the School of Enginering and/or the School of Chemistry for information about their opportunitities.

-The Careers Service will work with private agencies representing employers.
-Please see our Information for Recruitment Agencies.
+The Careers Service will work with private agencies representing employers and providing careers advice.
+Please see our Information for Recruitment Agencies and Careers Advisory Organisations.

 If you have voluntary roles based in Edinburgh or the rest of UK, these are advertised through the Students Association Volunteering Service.